Chinese Herbal Medicine and Endometriosis

 It also appears to have better tolerability than several standard hormonal comparators, with fewer side effects reported across trials and reviews.

-Postoperative use is a particularly promising area, especially in studies involving Salvia miltiorrhiza-containing formulas, where recurrence and pregnancy findings have been notably strong.
+Postoperative use is a particularly promising area, especially in studies involving Salvia miltiorrhiza-containing formulas, where recurrence and pregnancy findings have been notably strong when compared with GnRH agonist treatment alone.

 And while research in fertility and long-term quality of life is still evolving, the results so far are strong enough to justify serious attention.

 Large definitive trials with blinding and placebo control outside China, including in the UK, are still needed.
-But the existing evidence is already substantial enough to support genuine optimism, especially around pain, postoperative recovery, recurrence support and treatment tolerability.
+The methodological limitations of much of the existing research — particularly around blinding, allocation concealment and the geographic concentration of trials — mean that the evidence, while substantial, should be interpreted with appropriate caution.
+But it is already enough to support genuine optimism, especially around pain, postoperative recovery, recurrence support and treatment tolerability.

 Safety and Quality Matter